 I study the Comparative Democratization of Eastern Europe and Latin America.
-Primarily, I am interested in the micro foundations of protest mobilization in democratizing contexts.
-More broadly, I research what drives political behaviour (engagement in protests, elections, activism, social movement and civil society organization), public opinion, ethnic identity, and migration.
+Primarily, I am interested in the micro foundations of political behaviour (engagement in protests, elections, activism, social movements), public opinion, ethnic identity, and migration.

 My work is comparative (across space and time) and is both intra-regional and inter-regional in nature.
 I employ mixed methods in my research.
 I have lead several large survey projects and have conducted extensive field and language based research (with over 500 interviews and over 30 focus groups conducted).
 Below you can read about the ongoing and past research projects that I lead/have led.